signum-network/CIPs/SIP/sip-46.md

 ## Specification
 A *proxy pool* account must be created (fresh new account or repurposed) to function as a proxy pool on the Signum chain.
-The solo miner account (the one used to create plot files and possibly with *committed* coins) should set the reward assignment to the proxy pool account.
+The solo miner account (used to create plot files and possibly with *committed* coins) should set the reward assignment to the proxy pool account.
 The assignment will be active after 4 blocks, as usual.

 In the node configuration, the proxy pool's passphrase needs to be set for signing the blocks.